GuiMLS/flask-restful-api/README.md

 ## 💻 Application Requirements

-The operations, or actions that each hierarchy role can do is explained in the table below:
+The operations, or actions that each hierarchy role can do are explained in the table below:

 |  Element/Role | ADMIN   | USER  |
 | ------------ | ------------ | ------------ |